The-Running-Dev/BoxStarter/README.md

-## Chocolatey Custom Packages
+## Chocolatey Packages

   * Packages are updated faster than the same packages on the Chocoloatey community feed
   * Packages support custom installer location through a Chocolatey extension
-    * As part of the package itself
+    * The installer can embedded into the package
-    * A local or network location where to look for the installer
+    * The installer can be in a local or network location (by setting $env:packagesInstallers)
-    * Downloading the installer from the internet
+    * The installer can be downloaded from the internet (like most packages on the Community feed)
-    * Installer inside a zip file
+    * The installer can be inside a zip file (local or downloaded from the internet)
+    * The installer can be inside an ISO image
   * Most packages support automatic updates through the AU module, with the provided ```update.ps1``` script
   * AutoHotkey is used whenver full silent installation is not possible (Example ESET Nod32 Antivirus)